Merv Pregulman

-Mervin Pregulman (October 10, 1922 – November 30, 2012) was an All-American football player, businessman, and philanthropist.
-He played football as a tackle and center for the University of Michigan Wolverines from 1941 to 1943 and was selected as a first-team All-American in 1943.
+Mervin Pregulman (October 10, 1922 – November 30, 2012) was an American football player, businessman, and philanthropist.
+He played college football as a tackle and center for the Michigan Wolverines from 1941 to 1943 and was selected as a first-team All-American in 1943.
 He was inducted into the United States Navy and served in the Pacific Theater during World War II, narrowly surviving a kamikaze attack on his ship in 1945.

-Pregulman was a first-round draft pick (seventh overall pick) of the Green Bay Packers in the 1944 NFL Draft.
-He played four years of professional football with the Packers (1946), Detroit Lions (1947–48), and New York Bulldogs (1949).
+Pregulman was a first-round draft pick (seventh overall pick) of the Green Bay Packers in the 1944 NFL draft.
+He played four years professionally with the Packers (1946), Detroit Lions (1947–48), and New York Bulldogs (1949).

-He later became the president of Siskin Steel & Supply Co.in Chattanooga, Tennessee.
+He later became the president of Siskin Steel & Supply Co in Chattanooga, Tennessee.
 He was also active in philanthropy and community service, including service as president of the Siskin Foundation and a member of the University of Chattanooga Foundation's board of trustees.
 In 2004, he became the 13th recipient of the University of Michigan's Gerald R. Ford Award.
 He was also inducted into the College Football Hall of Fame in 1982.

 Childhood

-Merv Pregulman was born on October 22, 1922 and raised in Lansing, Michigan.
+Merv Pregulman was born on October 22, 1922, and raised in Lansing, Michigan.
 He was born with Jewish ancestry.
 His father, George Pregulman, had little formal education, but became a millionaire through his business ventures.
 Pregulman went to Lansing Central High School, which was close to the campus of Michigan State University (then known as Michigan State College of Agriculture and Applied Science).
 In his senior year of high school, Pregulman was "captain of the all-state football team".